Education & Resources

 3. Potential Risks

 • Nutritional Imbalance: Without proper knowledge, diets can be unbalanced and lack essential nutrients.
+This is especially important in growing animals, where an appropriate calcium-to-phosphorus ratio is critical for healthy bone development.

 • Bacterial Contamination: Raw food can carry bacteria like Salmonella, E. coli or Listeria, which can be harmful to pets and humans.